 Are Rottweilers Good Family Pets?

 Rottweilers can potentially be loving and fulfilling family pets, but only if you are able to raise them correctly.
 This is a breed best suited to a more experienced owner, or one with plenty of support from an experienced mentor.
 Rottweilers require extensive training and socialization that they become considerate family members and good canine citizens.

 Training and proper socialization are critical for this breed to mature into a well-behaved dog.
 Without proper training, negative traits will appear.
-If you are looking at Rottweilers as a potential family pet, consider your family situation and your experience handling dominant dogs.
+If you are looking at Rottweilers as a potential family pet, consider your family situation and your experience handling guarding dogs.

 This is not a decision to be taken lightly.
 You must consider whether they would be a good fit within the family and whether you will be able to raise them properly.

 What do you think of the Rottweiler breed?
 What personality does your Rottweiler have?
 Let us know in the comments below!

 References and Resources

-Stafford, KJ, Opinions of veterinarians regarding aggression in different breeds of dogs New Zealand Veterinary Journal, 1996
+- Stafford, KJ, Opinions of veterinarians regarding aggression in different breeds of dogs New Zealand Veterinary Journal, 1996

 - Overall, KL, Dog bites to humans – demography, epidemiology, injury, and risk Journal of the American Veterinary Medical Association, 2001

 - Haug, LI, Canine Aggression Towards Unfamiliar People and Dogs Veterinary Clinics of North America Small Animal Practice, 2008

 - Coren, S, Dog Bite Force: Myths, Misinterpretations and Realities Psychology Today

-Sacks, JJ, et al, Breeds of dogs involved in fatal human attacks in the United States between 1979 and 1988 Journal of the American Veterinary Medical Association, 2000
+- Sacks, JJ, et al, Breeds of dogs involved in fatal human attacks in the United States between 1979 and 1988 Journal of the American Veterinary Medical Association, 2000